lorenzogirardi/Kubernetes-apigw/README.md

 ## Configuration

 Let's start to work...
 I've used the public kong deployment with some changes to have the database where store the configurations.

+Another trick is create it as a secondary *ingress* , since i've already and ingress in my ingrastructure , kong is done to answer on different ports

 All the yaml are subdivided per role